Unsupported Browser Detected

 Summary

-NOAA Fisheries announces publication of the proposed rule to approve changes to the Pacific Halibut Catch Sharing Plan (CSP) for the International Pacific Halibut Commission's (IPHC) regulatory Area 2A off Washington, Oregon, and California.
-This action also proposes to approve and implement management measures for the 2025 recreational fisheries in Area 2A that are not implemented through the IPHC.
+NOAA Fisheries announces publication of the final rule (90 FR 14422, April 2, 2025) approving changes to the Pacific Halibut Catch Sharing Plan (CSP) for the International Pacific Halibut Commission's (IPHC) regulatory Area 2A off Washington, Oregon, and California.
+This action also implements management measures for the 2025 recreational fisheries in Area 2A that are not implemented through the IPHC.
 These measures include the recreational fishing seasons and subarea allocations for Area 2A.
-This action would also add a new inseason management provision to transfer anticipated uncaught recreational fishery allocation from the Northern California subarea to the South of Point Arena subarea.
+This action also implements a new inseason management provision to transfer anticipated uncaught recreational fishery allocation from the Northern California subarea to the South of Point Arena subarea.
 These actions are intended to conserve Pacific halibut and provide angler opportunity where available.

 2025 Pacific Halibut Catch Sharing Plan Allocations